Introduction

 1. What is Timefold Solver?

 Every organization faces planning problems: providing products or services with a limited set of constrained resources (employees, assets, time and money).
-Timefold Solver optimizes such planning to do more business with less resources.
-This is known as Constraint Satisfaction Programming (which is part of the Operations Research discipline).
+Timefold Solver’s Planning AI optimizes these problems to do more business with less resources using Constraint Satisfaction Programming, which is part of the Operations Research discipline.

 Timefold Solver is a lightweight, embeddable constraint satisfaction engine which optimizes planning problems.
 It solves use cases such as: